N1Nurmuhammad/metallway/README.md

 This project includes django-import-export.
 In the Django admin, each model supports CSV/XLSX import and export via the "Import" and "Export" actions on the changelist page.

 ## Mock data
-Mock data is seeded via a Django data migration.
+Mock data is seeded via Django data migrations.
 After setting up the project (and database), simply run:
 ```
 python manage.py migrate
 ```
+The migrations:
-The migration v1.0002_mock_data creates sample categories, products, banners, about-us entry, statistics, clients, and a lead.
+- v1.0002_mock_data — creates sample categories, products, banners, about-us entry, statistics, clients, and a lead.
 It uses placeholder file paths for image fields; files are not required to exist.
+- v1.0003_more_products — adds 30+ additional products.
+- v1.0007_multilang_mock_data — copies English content into Uzbek (uz), Russian (ru), and Kazakh (kz) translations so that all mock records have values in all supported languages.
+- v1.0008_fill_missing_translations — backfills Uzbek, Russian, and Kazakh translations from English if they are missing or empty.
+- v1.0009_real_translations — populates Uzbek, Russian, and Kazakh mock translations with localized strings instead of English copies.

 ## Static and media files
 - Static files are collected to the "staticfiles" directory.
 In production, WhiteNoise serves them.